jsdelivrbot/The-Solar-System/README.md

 Note: Bubblin is forced over https.
 ```
 #### Tut-3
-JavaScript libraries can be flexibly [added inside a page via the `HEAD`](https://medium.com/bubblin-superbooks/head-72e72d772a8c).
-Or you can put them inside `BODY`of your HTML too.
-Whatever works for you!
+JavaScript libraries can be flexibly [added via the `HEAD`](https://medium.com/bubblin-superbooks/head-72e72d772a8c) of iframe.
+Or you can wrap them inside `BODY`of your HTML too; whatever works for you!

 Note you can also use serve code into your book via [Github with proper CONTENT-TYPE headers](https://rawgit.com/).
 This is particularly useful if you want the sourcecode of your book to be available to the community.